 In 1983, entrepreneur Gerry Pack noticed that there was no easy way for leisure travellers to book a night at an airport hotel.
 With no discounted rates available, there were hotel rooms languishing empty.

 Alongside Gerry in the office was another company using the name Apple, run by Anthony Williams.
 It wasn't long before the two joined forces.
-As a team Anthony and Gerry were a winning combination: Gerry's enterprise with planning and systems and Anthony's sales and marketing flair.
+Anthony and Gerry were a winning combination: Gerry's enterprise with planning and systems and Anthony's sales and marketing flair.

 Travel agents would call in and express an interest and then they were sent a booking pack which contained a three copy carbon book and freepost envelopes.
 Initially the systems employed were manual but later Anthony developed the software and database for a booking system.

 Apple Booking Company offered a small number of airport hotels at London Gatwick, London Heathrow and Luton airport with a simple, uncomplicated range of three star hotels; doubles, singles or twins.
 The prices were set at a discounted rate and the products were aimed at the leisure traveller.
 Initially hotels were unnamed, hence the substantial discounts.
 Unnamed hotels are a popular product that we have gone back to offering today as Undercover Hotels and they still provide fantastic savings.

 The first hotel suppliers were the Moat House at London Gatwick and Luton Airport and Forte Hotels at London Heathrow.
 Airport hotels were historically pitched at the business traveller and the rates were set in accordance with what the business community could afford.
 But this left the hotels with a large proportion of empty rooms and it made sense to fill them up, even at a heftily discounted rate.
 Within a couple of weeks Gerry knew that they had backed a winner.
 During the second week one of the girls, Hazel, made six bookings in a morning.